Syndace/python-xeddsa/ref10/README.md

 The crypto_sign module is a lot trickier, because it has quite a few dependencies.
 Most of these are easy to build though. crypto_sign needs:

 - An implementation of sha512
-- An implementation of the 32 byte verification
+- An implementation of 32 byte verification
 - A random number source

 The benchmark comes with multiple implementations for each of these dependencies and automatically selects the best performing one.
 This guide focusses on portable implementations, using ref10 or its predecessor ref whenever possible.